#1 Alternative to Meta Workplace.

 An internal communication policy is a comprehensive plan or strategy that outlines how a company communicates with its employees and other internal stakeholders.

 It includes the methods, tools, channels, and messaging used to communicate information, ideas, and updates to internal audiences.
-An internal communication policy ensures that all employees are effectively informed, engaged, and aligned with the organization's mission, vision, and values.
+An internal communication policy ensures that all employees are effectively informed, engaged, and aligned with the organisation's mission, vision, and values.

 Three steps to an effective internal communication policy